-As “Treescape Artists” we pride ourselves in being able to either subtly or not so subtly transform a landscape by working with the trees and shrubs, leaving a landscape that is natural, appealing, and safe to enjoy.
+As “Treescape Artists” working in and around Santa Fe, Albuquerque, and Northern NM, we pride ourselves in being able to either subtly or not so subtly transform a landscape by working with the trees and shrubs, leaving a landscape that is natural, appealing, and safe to enjoy.
 With our low impact techniques and artistic sensibility, that transformation is usually not as far out of reach as you might think.
 We will work with you and your family to understand how you want to experience your wooded landscape and check in with you along the way to ensure our finish product exceeds your expectations.

 Vistas – Who knew that transforming just two trees into firewood would give you a view to the distant hills?
 We specialize in selective removal of trees for revealing a hidden landscape you might not have known you had.
 We can work with existing vistas to maintain them efficiently, or create new ones.